Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 the pilot with the ability to adjust the IFF sender of the own aircraft.
 Which would then be picked up by interrogators in other aircraft.

+> 💡 For in-game functionality, installation of Simple Radio Standalone (SRS) is required.

-> 💡 Due to DCS limitations, this is not simulated in-game.
+Due to DCS limitations, the panel's simulation is partial but compatible with SRS.
+The functionalities included are:
+- Warmup sequence upon power-up.
+- Mode 1 with selected code
+- Mode 3 with selected code
+- Mode 4 - on/off logic
+- Identification
+- Tests for Mode 2 and Mode 3/A

 For further explanation see
 the [IFF System controls chapter](../../../systems/identification_systems.md#iff-controls-and-indicators).